Sapphirine/201912-28-NY_State_Inpatient_Healthcare_Analysis/README.md

 2) All the code for data exploration is in the "data_exploration" folder.
 Code for visualization and prediction model training is in the "code" folder.
 Finally, the bias analysis is contained in the "bias" folder.

-3) Source data is from the All the codes for the analysis are in the folder called "Backend.zip".
-Datasets used are in the dataset folder inside the "Backend.zip".
+3) Source data is from the New York State Hospital Inpatient Discharges (SPARCS De-Identified): 2017 dataset, which can be found [here](https://on.ny.gov/2qa8Qlm).